firxworx/ts-rest-workspace/README.md

 # Nx with Fastify API and React UI via ts-rest

+## UPDATE This branch kills nx and replaces it entirely with pnpm workspaces

+...Its suddenly so easy to bump packages to current, nothing breaks with each update, CJS vs. ESM issues to troubleshoot at every step are eliminated...
+Magic!

+## Old README

 An [Nx](https://nx.dev) monorepo featuring a [Fastify](https://fastify.dev/) back-end API and [React](https://react.dev/) front-end that exchange data via [ts-rest](https://ts-rest.com/).

 API documentation based on the ts-rest contract is generated via Swagger/OpenAPI.